Prisoners of Power: Plot summary

 All this makes little sense to Maxim, since his own society is free from war, hostility, crime and material shortages.
-Still confused about the official ideology, Kammerer gets enlisted in the military, to serve and protect the state and its people.
+Still confused about the official ideology, Kammerer is convinced by a new friend to enlist as a gendarme, to serve and protect the state and its people.
 He is ordered to execute some captured degens, one of them a woman.
-When he refuses, he is shot multiple times, survives, and joins the underground which consists of the degens who suffer great headaches twice daily.
-Degens believe that the ABM towers are responsible for that.
+When he refuses, he is shot for insubordination and left for dead, but survives, and joins the underground which consists of the degens who suffer debilitating headaches twice daily.
+Degens believe that radiation from the ABM towers causes their headaches and enforces their status as outsiders.

-Maxim participates in an attack on one such tower.
-Captured, tried and sent to a concentration camp in the South, the same one where he has made his landing, he is finally revealed the truth about the towers by a fellow prisoner high-ranking member of the underground.
-They turn out to be broadcasting a mind control signal, employed by the Fathers to control the population.
+Maxim participates in a degen terrorist attack which destroys one such tower.
+Captured, tried and sent to a forced labor camp in the South, the same one where he had made his landing, he finally learns the truth about the towers from a fellow prisoner who is a high-ranking member of the underground.
+The towers turn out to be broadcasting a mind control signal, employed by the Fathers to control the population.

-The constant low-intensity broadcast suppresses the ability of most people to evaluate information critically, making the omnipresent regime propaganda much more effective.
+A constant low-intensity broadcast suppresses most people's critical thinking, making the omnipresent regime propaganda much more effective.
 In addition, twice a day an intense signal relieves mental stresses caused by the disconnect between the propaganda and the observed reality by inducing euphoria in the susceptible majority, and intense headaches in others who are immune to the signal's coercive power.
 Those are the only sober-thinking people in the country, including both the underground degens and the Fathers themselves.

 Astonished and appalled by this revelation, Kammerer makes it his mission to rid the planet of the mind control broadcast system.
 Several of his schemes fail because the cure may be worse than the disease.
-He escapes to the radioactive South in hopes of organizing an invasion, but the mutants dwelling there are weakly and softhearted, and the tribes further South are ruthless barbarians.
-He then turns to the state's neighbor—the Island Empire—but abandons this plan after finding documents on a destroyed Empire submarine that describe mass killings and other atrocities that the Empire military routinely perpetrates.
+He escapes to the radioactive wasteland in the South in the hopes of raising an invasion force, but the mutants dwelling in the wasteland refuse to join him because any plausible outcome of Kammerer's invasion plan would likely destroy their society.
+Kammerer's next idea is to use the state's powerful overseas neighbor—the Island Empire—but he abandons that plan after discovering evidence that the Empire's military routinely perpetrates massacres and other atrocities.